tleonard128/nyc-rats/README.md

 Finally, we have chosen to organize the data based on community districts because if changes or preventative actions are made as a result of our work, it will likely occur at the local level.
 Our project allows residents to use their voting power to appeal to their local community leaders for impactful changes.
 Likewise, local community leaders can use our project to make informed, data-driven policies.

 For more information about this project, visit the [google slides](https://docs.google.com/presentation/d/1NuBLtA4dG-Bo6xwujSTi2HlrkTTZjnnAzIHUrRO8FwQ/edit?usp=sharing).
+See speaker notes in the google presentation.

 ### Questions Project Hopes to Answer
 * What types of neighborhoods report high levels of rat sightings?